GRB 211211A: a Prolonged Central Engine under a Strong Magnetic Field Environment: Magnetic Barrier Model

 \section{Magnetic Barrier Model}

-Considering that a GRB's central engine is a spinning black with mass $M_\bullet$ and angular momentum $J_\bullet$, surrounded by a strong magnetic flux $\Phi$.
+We consider a compact binary merger with at least one highly magnetized NS being involved.
+During the merger, the magnetized NS would be disrupted due to tidal force and destroyed on collision.
+Here we focus on the case where the merger remnant is a BH surrounded by an accretion torus.\footnote{For NS-NS mergers, the product could be either a BH or a supramassive NS, depending on the total mass of the NS-NS system and the NS equation of state \citep{lasky14,rosswog14,gao16}.
+The merger product for GRB 211211A is very likely a BH, otherwise if the product is a supramassive NS, the associated kilonova should be much brighter (see \citealt{yu13,metzger14}, etc.)}.
+In this case, the magnetization of the NS would be preserved by the debris, serving as magnetic filed seeds.
+MHD instabilities would develop and amplify the magnetic fields \citep{rezzolla11,ciolfi17}.
+The GRB's central engine is thus a spinning black hole with mass $M_\bullet$ and angular momentum $J_\bullet$, surrounded by a strong magnetic flux $\Phi$.
 Before encountering the magnetic barrier, the initial mass flow rate is $\dot{M}_{\rm ini}$.
-The existence of strong magnetic field could have a significant impact on the accretion process.
-Firstly, the accretion flow will be halted by magnetic barrier at some radius $R_{\rm halt}$.
+The existence of a strong magnetic field could have a significant impact on the accretion process.
+First, the accretion flow will be halted by a magnetic barrier at some radius $R_{\rm halt}$.
 This occurs when the radial magnetic force can support against the gravitational force \citep{2006MNRAS.370L..61P,2012ApJ...760...63L,2018MNRAS.475..266Z},

 where $\Sigma$ is the surface density at $R_{\rm halt}$, which can be given by